How to Drain Above Ground Pool: Complete Step-by-Step Guide

 Method 1: Submersible Pump (Recommended)

-5. Start the pump - Plug in the submersible pump and monitor the drainage process.
+- Start the pump - Ensure the pump is plugged into a GFCI-protected outlet for safety when using electrical equipment around water.
+Start the submersible pump and monitor the drainage process.
 Most pumps have automatic shut-off features when water levels get too low.

 Method 2: Gravity Drain Method